JohannesGaessler/JohannesGaessler/README.md

 If you are interested in contributing to llama.cpp but don't know where to start I will happily answer your questions via Mumble; just send me an email.

+Emailing me about a temporary ban will result in a permanent one instead.

 <!---
 !!yhbFjk57TDr
 u/remove_ayys